cjl2007/pfm-mefmri/README.md

 ## Expected Subject Layout

-The pipeline expects each subject directory to look like this before preprocessing:
+Before preprocessing, each subject directory should be organized as follows:

 ```text
 ME001/